NHSH-MRI-Physics/Scottish-Medium-ACR-Analysis-Framework/README.md

 ## Bug Reports and Feature Requests
 Please make any bug reports or feature requests by logging an issue [here](https://github.com/NHSH-MRI-Physics/Hazen-ScottishACR-Fork/issues) or send an email to the developers below.
 The GUI also includes a "Bug Reporting and Feature requesting" button which will take you to a ms form where bugs and features can be requested.
 Please note this is only available to NHS Scotland employees.

+### Baseline values
+A variety of baseline values from an assortmend of scanners can be found [here](https://med-acr-community-data-dashboard.streamlit.app/).
+This is an ongoing project and is regularly updated as new QA data is added.

 ## Developers
 John Tracey NHS Highland (John.tracey@nhs.scot)  <br />